nus-cs2103-AY2021S2/tp/docs/team/marcusleeeugene.md

         * Design considerations for `revise`
         * Added component details for the Model architecture
         * Added command details and user stories for the features `view`, `clear`, `revise`
+        * Instructions for manual testing: View an entry, Clear all entries

 * **Contributions to team-based tasks**: